Are you planning to migrate from Magento 1 to Magento 2?

 - Extension Migration

-With the help of this tool, you can migrate critical data (products, orders, categories, store settings & configurations, etc.) to Magento 2.
+The last step is to migrate data from Magento 1 to Magento 2.
+You can use Magento 2 Data Migration Tool for a smooth migration.
+With the help of this tool, you can migrate critical data such as products, orders, categories, store settings & configurations, etc. to Magento 2.

 Here’s a step-wise guide to data migration:

 1. Before installing this tool, make sure the version of both – Data Migration tool and Magento 2 are precisely the same.
 For example, if you are using Magento v2.1.1, you must install the Data Migration Tool v2.1.1.

 Navigate to the root directory of your Magento 2 via SSH terminal and enter this command:

 php bin/magento --version